 February 22, 2021

-In celebration of Black History Month, we talked to Tres Brown, Senior MPowerment Coordinator, about his insights about the Black LGBTQ community.
+In celebration of Black History Month, we talked to Tres Brown, Senior MPowerment Coordinator, about his insights about the Black LGBTQIA+ community.

-Tres, tell us what Black History Month means to you as someone who is Black and identifies as LGBTQ?
+Tres, tell us what Black History Month means to you as someone who is Black and identifies as LGBTQIA+?

 “It’s bittersweet, to be honest.
 Inside the Black community, there is an undeniable pride of comradery that comes from our shared experiences navigating this society.
 It brings me joy when I get to see Black people unapologetically happy and free, and it gives us a moment to laugh, because the country finally stops, just for a moment, to look at the lives of the most marginalized racial group in this country.